FAQ's: Working in the UK

 Requirements for Nurses

 If you wish to work as a nurse and you completed your training in a non-native English-speaking country, you have two options.
 You can either complete the IELTS or you can take the Occupational English Test (OET).
 If you take the IELTS, the Nursing and Midwifery Council require that you score at least a 7.0 in all areas and they will need to see a recent pre-registration nursing qualification that was taught and examined in English.
 For the OET, you will need a least a grade B in all areas.
+For the OET, you will need at least a B in reading, listening and speaking, and a C+ in writing.

 What tax will I be expected to pay in the UK?